Student Housing FAQs

 When can I move in?

-You will be assigned a specific move-in time and date based upon your dorm assignment.
+You will be assigned a specific move-in time and date based upon your residence hall or apartment assignment.
 Fall move-in is approximately one week before classes begin.
 Spring move-in for new students is the Saturday before classes begin.
 Please visit gcu.edu/movingdates for more information.

 Do I need to bring coins for laundry facilities?

-The laundry facilities in all dormitories and apartments accept coins or credit/debit cards.
+The laundry facilities in all residence halls and apartments accept coins or credit/debit cards.
 Lopes Cash is not an acceptable form of payment.

 Can I loft/bunk my bed?